Go to the Nature Institute’s home page

 The interwoven unity and indivisibility of language ultimately extends to all languages, human or otherwise, and even to the entire cosmos as “the book of nature”.
 Just as we heard it said that “there is only one interior”, so, too, language is One, and so also is Logos, and so also is the world that allows itself to be brought to light only through language.
 It is from this all-encompassing matrix of meaning that we, like all other organisms in one degree or another, emerged as meaning-bearers in a world of meaning.

-But it is not hard to realize that, as conscious cognizers — as speakers now increasingly capable of giving proper (or improper) names to things — it is we especially who hold the future within the creative fires of our hearts.
-And there, surely, is where the deepest words are even now being spoken.15
+But it is not hard to realize that, as conscious cognizers — as speakers now increasingly capable of giving proper (or improper) names to things — it is we especially who hold on earth the future within the creative fires of our hearts.
+And there, surely, is where the deepest words are even now being spoken.19

 At the end of any discussion such as that above, a chilling thought will occur to many who were until then interested.
-They will reply: “The vastness of the universe is so far beyond our comprehension that we can hardly accept your suggestion about human participation in the creative process.
+They will reply: “The vastness of the universe is so far beyond the customary dimensions of human experience that we can hardly accept your suggestion about human participation in the creative process.
 Even if we were to credit this thought with respect to familiar earthly realities, it would become vanishingly insignificant relative to the universe as a whole”.

 The pre-eminent physicist, Richard Feynman, summarized the issue with almost poetic succinctness when he dismissed the idea that the universe as a whole might bear any sort of meaningful relation to the story of human life.
 “The stage”, he said, “is too big for the drama” (quoted in Gleick 1992, p.
 372).

-Without this materialistic faith, the argument about human insigificance relative to the dramas hinted at in the skies over our heads loses much of its force.
 It’s worth asking ourselves, to begin with: suppose we were each raised under a ten-foot ceiling, so that we never saw a sky reaching without limit above us.
 Would we ever have had any vivid notion of the transcendent?
 (Try imagining this the next time you leave a closed-in room and stand under a broadly visible sky.)
 Yet, the notion of the transcendent has been of decisive importance throughout human history.
 In fact, the earliest histories of which we have any record, as well as the stories echoing down to us from the primary age of myth, did not concern earthly events so much as the activities of divine, celestial beings — beings who were the centers of human interest.
+Perhaps this vast and ever-expanding celestial perspective not only elevated human aspirations, and not only (in some respects, anyway) raised the level of human culture, but also reflected truths we have long since forgotten.

-The main thing Feynman failed to take into account was the evidence of our demonstrable means of knowing — the evidence that material phenomena always present themselves as a marriage of sense and thought within an interior dimension wherever in the universe we encounter them.
-They must present themselves interiorly if we are to believe that our most trusted experience, grounded in our own interiors — including the science in which Feynman placed so much faith — gives us genuine understanding of the world.
+But the main thing Feynman failed to take into account was the evidence of our demonstrable means of knowing — the evidence that material phenomena, wherever in the universe we encounter them, always present themselves as a union of sense and thought within an interior dimension.
+They must present themselves interiorly if we are to believe that our most trusted experience — including the science in which we place so much faith — gives us genuine understanding of the world.

 Of course, in our present state we can hardly address the questions we have now brought ourselves up against.
 But, oddly enough, very many have been willing and eager to pre-judge these questions, whether with Feynman’s succinctness or physicist Steven Weinberg’s blunt but self-contradictory remark that “The more the universe seems comprehensible, the more it also seems pointless” (Weinberg 1984, pp. 143-4).
-To find the universe comprehensible is hardly a pointless exercise for human beings whose inner lives are a continual and upward striving to understand the good, the true, and the beautiful.
+To find the universe comprehensible is hardly a pointless exercise for human beings whose inner lives are a continual upward striving to understand ourselves and the world that has nurtured us.

 An Interior World Hiding in Plain Sight